CESSProject/cess-course/syllabus.md

     - Submit team project by end of the week
     - There will be a 5-10 mins presentation for each team

+## Week 08 (Mar 18 - Mar 22)

 - CESS evaluate team submissions, pick 3-5 teams, and invite them to share.
 - **Graduation Ceremony (Real-time)**: NFTs are issued for those completing the course.

 # Getting Help & Office Hours